 Neutral Group Terminology

 Similar to the intention of our Gendered stance, we seek to use neutral group terminology when appropriate.
-This should only be used where the expectation is that the author or speaker is addressing a mixed group.
+This should only be used where the expectation is that the author or speaker is addressing a mixed group (regardless of what the textual language is).
 To avoid issues of prioritization which comes with ordering the genders, and for inclusion of those who do not identify with the male/female genders.
 The following terms should be used instead.

 - Children: instead of Daughters & Sons, Sons & Daughters, and others.